-You will need a 6-8" tall styrofoam tree, a couple bags of red and green gumdrops, some u-shaped hair pins, toothpicks, and a miniature string of beads.
+You will need a 6-8" tall styrofoam tree, a couple of bags of red and green gumdrops, some u-shaped hairpins, toothpicks, and a miniature string of beads.
 Cut toothpicks in half.
 Insert a toothpick into the larger (bottom) side of the gumdrops.
 Starting at the bottom, stick the free end of the toothpick (with gumdrops already on) into the tree.
 Continue until the tree is covered.
 (Alternate method: glue gumdrops onto tree form.)
-Attach the beaded string in a "loose" fashion, fastening it to the styrofoam with the hair pins.
+Attach the beaded string in a "loose" fashion, fastening it to the styrofoam with the hairpins.
 Finally, hot glue a miniature star or angel to the top.

 Cut red or white pipe cleaners in half.
-Alternately "string" red and white tri-beads (three cornered beads with knobs on each corner and a hole in the center).
+Alternately "string" red and white tri-beads (three-cornered beads with knobs on each corner and a hole in the center).
 Be sure the fold over the pipe cleaner at each end to be sure to catch and keep the beads on.
 Gently turn one end to form a candy cane shape.
-Hang on trees or use in place of a ribbon on a package.
+Hang on trees or use in place of a ribbon on a package duplicate checker

 MILKWEED POD ORNAMENT

-Cover a milkweed pod (pear shaped) with foil.
-Glue a fluffed piece of cotton inside bottom and add a miniature ornament (deer, sleigh, Santa) or a cut-out from a card.
+Cover a milkweed pod (pear-shaped) with foil.
+Glue a fluffed piece of cotton inside the bottom and add a miniature ornament (deer, sleigh, Santa) or a cut-out from a card.
 Hang with an ornament hanger.

 For these very simple snowflakes, each child will need 6 toothpicks, 12 mini marshmallows, and one large marshmallow.
 Insert each toothpick through 2 mini marshmallows, leaving some space between the marshmallows.
 Then insert the six toothpicks evenly around the large marshmallow (like spokes on a wheel).
 Be sure the toothpicks are inserted far enough to stay.
 You can attach a thread loop if you want to hang these snowflakes!

 Cut out pictures of collector's plates found in many magazines.
-Glue these to: paper plate, cardboard, small light-weight wood circle, plastic/play plates cut to the size of the picture.
+Glue these to the paper plate, cardboard, small light-weight wood circle, plastic/play plates cut to the size of the picture.
 Glue on a silver or gold looped string for a hanger.

-Place glue on ends of individual cone "leaves" and sprinkle glitter on.
-Or, you can use glitter colored fabric paint glued directly to ends of cone "leaves."
+Place glue on the ends of individual cone "leaves" and sprinkle glitter on.
+Or, you can use glitter-colored fabric paint glued directly to the ends of cone "leaves."